AgentschapPlantentuinMeise/linkedTaxonomy/README.md

 * Implement a logic to take the liste of 'Type' specimen and discover the kind of type the specimen could/should be
 * The interface with the Biodiversity Heritage Library (BHL) is implemented in the scripts, but is not yet integrated in the application
 * Better integration of the information that can be extracted from Wikidata
+* Improve the search for related specimens
+* Output of the application in JSON/JSON-LD

 ## Structure of the repository